Today, we will show the review and teardown process of the Lenovo ThinkPad PD 65W PD adapter.

 Schottky rectifier G40100CTW is from LITEON, 40A 100V.

-It is an output filter capacitor from Japanese NCC.
+It is an output filter capacitor from the Japanese NCC.
 25V 1000μF.

-The PD output has three core wires, including red and black power wire and blue PD signal wire.
+The PD output has three core wires, including the red and black power wires and the blue PD signal wire.

 Summary

-In the laptop field, PD power has gradually occupied comprehensively the market and benefited from the compatibility of the smart pocket device.
-The Lenovo ThinkPad ADLX65YCC2A adapter, made by LiteOn and Teclast, has good workmanship, high quality, and a reasonable price.
-This PD adapter gives users more choices.
+In the laptop field, PD power has gradually occupied the market comprehensively and benefited from the compatibility with smart portable devices.
+The Lenovo ThinkPad ADLX65YCC2A adapter, jointly manufactured by Lite-On and Teclast, has good workmanship, high quality, and a reasonable price, providing users with more options.

 Really appreciated the insight into this PSU adapter.
 I am working on this exact same adapter.